Split Sleeper Berth Rule: 7/3 and 8/2 Splits Explained

 Before the sleeper berth rule was introduced, drivers would be in violation of their 14-hour clock at 2 p.m. (because you started driving at 12 a.m. and 2 p.m. marks the passing of 14 hours).
 However, because of the split berth rule, you’re able to drop a short break in the middle of your day and effectively pause your clock to extend your day.
 You don’t get more hours; you simply move the shift window.

-Rely on your electronic logging device to keep track of your hours so that you aren’t in violation.
+Rely on your electronic logging device (ELD) to keep track of your hours so that you aren’t in violation.

 You can do a split daily if you’d like, but it isn’t recommended.
 For starters, it can be difficult to keep track of your hours.
 Most importantly, only getting seven to eight hours of rest each day is not enough to be fully rested.
 It’s recommended that you only use the split when circumstances require a split, such as when there’s a delay at a shipper or receiver.
 A full 10-hour rest break is recommended to give you the rest that you need so you’re fully rested when you start back up.